Akascape/CTkDesigner-Support/README.md

 ### Note
 I made many customtkinter widgets and released them for free, for everyone, but CTkDesigner took a lot of manual work and time, so consider this as a type of support if you like to buy this project from me.
-There might be some minor bugs inside, but you can report it and I will fix it for sure.
+There might be some minor bugs inside, but you can report it and I will try to fix it asap.

 ## Features
 - DRAG & DROP widgets